-A: If the environmental provider can access the site, but not the interior of buildings or units, HUD will accept an ESA with an exterior inspection only, if the ESA is in accordance with the ASTME-1527-13 standard and the ESA preparer has another adequate means of viewing the interior.
+A: If the environmental provider can access the site, but not the interior of buildings or units, HUD will accept an ESA with an exterior inspection only if the ESA is in accordance with the ASTME-1527-13 standard and the ESA preparer has another adequate means of viewing the interior.
 Acceptable alternative means include:

-• Conducting phone interviews with facility staff in order to complete their typical inspection questionnaires.
+Conducting phone interviews with facility staff in order to complete their typical inspection questionnaires.
 In this example, the physical inspection would be replaced by interior and exterior photos taken by management staff.
-A list of photo requirements can be found <a href="https://example.com/here.c
+A list of photo requirements can be found here.
+After the engineering firms receive and review the photos sent by the facility, a phone interview should be scheduled with facility staff to answer any questions that the engineer has about items in the photos and to complete their typical inspection questionnaires.